mattbellis/particle_physics_simplified/NOTEBOOK_RUNNING_Summer_2018.md

 We used Jekyll to create a local version of the website in order to play around with formatting and aesthetics.
 We found out that this can be done through Notepad on Windows, and XCode on a Mac

+We used Bootstrap codes to make the site more user friendly and aesthetically pleasing

 ## Comments from Dr. Breimer about jekyll site

 ```html